 Who Is Eligible For An RRSP?

 There is no minimum age at which someone can begin investing in RRSPs.
 You can contribute as long as you have an employment income of some sort and file a tax return.
-If that’s you, start to plan ahead for the Mar.
-1, 2020 RRSP contribution deadline.
+Although, some financial institutions require you be the age of majority in your province or territory to open a RRSP.
+If that’s you, start to plan ahead for the March 1, 2023 RRSP contribution deadline.

 While there is no age minimum, RRSPs close when you turn 71.
 You can continue to contribute annually, and earnings throughout the year are tax-sheltered.
-However, at the end of each calendar year, you close the account and the money is either invested elsewhere or used as income.
+However, at the end of each calendar year, you close the account and the money is either invested elsewhere, converted into another account or used as income.

 It’s important to do all you can to maximize your RRSP contributions and benefit at tax time.
 A financial advisor can help to keep more money in your pocket by reviewing your needs and goals, income and debt, and life situation.
 In addition, they can help make sure you plan ahead so you don’t miss the RRSP contribution deadline.